slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - The hardest part is showing up
 - How to learn?
 There are four simple steps to the Feynman Technique: choose a Concept, Teach it to a Toddler, Identify Gaps and Go Back to The Source Material, Review and Simplify
 - Only applied knowledge is power.

-> *'We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.'*
 -->

 > *'To improve is to change; to be perfect is to change often.' -- Winston Churchill*